Duke of Denver: Novels

 The fictional estate of the duchy is Duke's Denver, with the ancestral home being Bredon Hall, situated east of the real village of Denver, Norfolk.

-In the first novel it is where Wimsey is taken by his mother for rest and recuperation, and Wimsey's description of it as a place where "things moved in an orderly way; no one died sudden and violent deaths except aged settlers" gives it the dual in-universe/out-of-universe character of an escape from World War I and the (contemporary to the period) modernity of city life as well as an escape from the genre of detective fiction.
+In the first novel it is where Wimsey is taken by his mother for rest and recuperation, and Wimsey's description of it as a place where "things moved in an orderly way; no one died sudden and violent deaths except aged setters" gives it the dual in-universe/out-of-universe character of an escape from World War I and the relative modernity of city life as well as an escape from the genre of detective fiction.
 Wimsey with his wife Harriet returns there likewise for peace and quiet at the end of Busman's Honeymoon.

-Both Peter's and Gerald's speech incorporate a dropped g, a pronunciation associated with the upper class of the time that distinguishes it from the evolving inter-war norms and helps to bolster Sayers's generally unflattering portrayal of the aristocracy (Peter excepted) as stuffy, outdated, and blustering.

-Gerald's outrage in Clouds of Witness that people simply did not accept his "word of honour, to say nothin' of an oath", which in his view should be sufficient to clear him of all suspicion, exemplifies this, as does Gerald's idea of the code of behaviour that precludes him from disclosing his affair with the wife of one of his tenant farmers, which would provide him with an alibi.

-Similarly outdated is his view that his affair with Mrs Grimethorpe is something to which he is entitled, almost as a droit du seigneur.

-Other unflattering aspects of the aristocracy in Clouds of Witness include the petty snobbery of Gerald's wife, the continual use of malapropisms and Spoonerisms by the Dowager Duchess, and the superficiality of Peter's and Gerald's sister Mary.

-But it is not only the aristocracy that is portrayed unflatteringly, but also the peasantry beneath them, who are depicted as having strong accents, violent natures, and slow wits; Mr Grimethorpe being an example of this.

-Colin Watson described Sayers as a "sycophantic bluestocking" in his Snobbery with Violence, but based upon the aforementioned portrayals of foolishness, snobbery, and outdatedness Eric Sandberg espoused the opposite view that "it would not be accurate to describe Sayers's depiction of the aristocracy as adulatory or sycophantic".
+Colin Watson described Sayers as a "sycophantic bluestocking" in his Snobbery with Violence, but based upon the aforementioned portrayals of foolishness, snobbery, and outdatedness Eric Sandberg espoused the opposite view that "it would not be accurate to describe Sayers's depiction of the aristocracy as adulatory or sycophantic."

 Wimsey Papers

 Sayers published several articles and pamphlets on the Wimseys, including a series of The Wimsey Papers, the purported wartime letters of the family, which appeared in The Spectator between 1939-11-17 and 1940-01-19.
 Sayers used the Papers as a vehicle for various commentaries, putting them in the mouths of her characters, of her own; ranging from what to do during a blackout to putting the numbers on the sides of buses in order to reduce accidents.